Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 #### Additional rules

 - There must be a valid joint invoice agreement between the sender and the recipient, the validity of which covers the validity of the joint invoice.
-- There must be a valid grid agreement between the sender and the customer, the validity of which covers the validity of the joint invoice.
-- There must be a valid open supply agreement between the receiver and the customer, the validity of which covers the validity of the joint invoice.
 - There must be exactly the same amount of headers and files in the message

 #### Example messages